jiachuang/excutableDynamicLibrary/README.md

-This a example that makes dynamic library excutable.
+This is a example that makes dynamic library excutable.

 # compile